PF94/PFos/README.md

 # PFos
- A operating system inside a operating system, without the need of another application
+ A operating system inside a operating system, without the need of another application, and also a learning exprience for me with C++.